Published 20 August 2014 Jonathon McWilliam

 It only takes two facing mirrors to construct a labyrinth

 The game is to seek a genuine moment, without duplication and imitation.
-It is a neverending game of imbuing an artwork with meaning created through the relationship between artist and theorist by an object of the aesthetic.
-The game of seduction is a double obligation, a symbolic obligation between the players, to seduce the other through the displacement of oneself.
+It is a never-ending game of imbuing an artwork with meaning created through the relationship between artist and theorist by an object of aesthetic import.
+The game of seduction is a double obligation, a symbolic obligation between the ‘players’, to seduce the other through the displacement of oneself.
 Like all games, one must always seek to win, in this game however, winning is defined by successfully losing to the other.
-To engage in this paradox is to seek to occupy the symbolic position, the consequence of a game where not to win is to win.
+To engage in this paradox is to seek to occupy the symbolic position, the consequence of a ‘game’ where not to win is to win.

 The aesthetic is reached from the symbolic position with the objective being existential meaning.
 The symbolic position, however, can only be occupied when the seducer and follower are involved in the double symbolic obligation.
 That is, the follower must eventually take the role of seducer to find meaning, one cannot follow their own shadow, the aesthetic is re-found in the seduction between.
 Paradoxically this means that one has the desire to not be in the very position that they desire to be in.

 For this relationship to work there must be the implicit agreement that the artist is dependent upon the insight of the theorist, while the theorist requires the artist to seduce them in their artwork.
 Ultimately seduction is not a transgression of an individual subjective identity, but of seeking the transposition of identity through symbolic exchange.
 There must be the desire for the theorist to exceed the artist and for the artist to create something avant-garde.
 The game of seduction is a process to connect with a realisation of the aesthetic.